syl20bnr/spacemacs-elpa-mirror/melpa/eshell-up-readme.txt

 Now, in order to quickly go to (say) the directory named 'first' one simply executes:

-/home/user/first/second/third/fourth/fifth $ up fir
+/home/user/first/second/third/fourth/fifth $ up fi
 /home/user/first $

-This command searches the current working directory from right to left for a directory that matches the user's input ('fir' in this case).
+This command searches the current working directory from right to left (while skipping the current directory, 'fifth') for a directory that matches the user's input ('fi' in this case).
 If a match is found then eshell changes to that directory, otherwise it does nothing.

 Other uses: